 - Comment on blog posts that cover a topic you already posted about explaining what is missing or why your perspective adds some crucial info.
 Add a link to the particular post.
 Bloggers and their readers appreciate that alike.

-- Look up Technorati and your referer stats to find out who linked to you and submit them to social media, of course only if the posting are more than just "look what I've found, click here"
+- Look up social search engines and your referrer stats to find out who linked to you and submit them to social media, of course only if the posting are more than just “look what I’ve found, click here”